jcelaya/hdrmerge/README.md

 # Feature List

+v0.4:

+* Great performance improvements with OpenMP.
+* Not depend anymore on DNG & XMP SDK!
+Windows and Mac version soon...
+* More robust MBT alignment.
+* More control on the logging output.
+* The user may disable alignment and/or cropping.
+This is most useful to obtain an image of the same size as the inputs.
+Some programs have this requirement to apply a flat-field image, for instance.

 v0.3: This is the first public version of HDRMerge

 * Supports any raw format supported by LibRaw.